tostenzel/mcmot-transformer/TRAIN_BASELINE.md

     2. Download and extract the `train` and `val` datasets including their corresponding `*.odgt` annotation file into the `CrowdHuman` directory.
        I recommend to use the [gdown package](https://stackoverflow.com/questions/25010369/wget-curl-large-file-from-google-drive) with the Google Drive ID.
     3. Create a `CrowdHuman/train_val` directory and merge or symlink the `train` and `val` image folders.
-    4. Unsure about this step: Also merge the annotations to `train_val.json`.
-Json is require by next step, therefore, this is my guess.
+    4. Copy the contents of `annotation_traind.odgt` and `annotation-vald.odgt` into a file named `train_val.json`.
+A Json viewer helps you avoiding formatting issues when copying.
     4. Run `python src/generate_coco_from_crowdhuman.py`
     5. The final folder structure should resemble this:
         ~~~